arsenetar/dupeguru/README.md

 ### Windows & macOS specific additional instructions
 For windows instructions see the [Windows Instructions](Windows.md).

 For macos instructions (qt version) see the [macOS Instructions](macos.md).

 ### Prerequisites
 * [Python 3.6+][python]
 * PyQt5

+### System Setup
+When running in a linux based environment the following system packages or equivalents are needed to build:
+* python3-pyqt5
+* python3-wheel (for hsaudiotag3k)
+* python3-venv (only if using a virtual environment)
+* python3-dev
+* build-essential

+To create packages the following are also needed:
+* python3-setuptools
+* debhelper

 ### Building with Make
 dupeGuru comes with a makefile that can be used to build and run: